 - Unclear distribution of features among subscription plans

-Live chat is rather basic compared to chat-oriented solutions.
-But it does have all the necessary features like chat forms or satisfaction surveys.
-If you want, you can set proactive chat invitations to engage website visitors and invite them to start a conversation.
+The brand offers rather basic compared to chat-oriented Zendesk-like software.
+But it does have all the necessary features like chat forms, satisfaction surveys, chat routing, etc. Like HelpCrunch, LiveAgent also makes it possible to set up proactive chat invitations to engage website visitors and invite them to start a conversation.

-- Simpler and more intuitive set of features
+- Simpler and more intuitive Zendesk alternative

 - More affordable as an all-in-one solution

-- Chats, emails, calls and social media requests are under separate tabs
+- Chats, emails, calls, and social media requests are under separate tabs

 - No email marketing feature